roryprimrose/roryprimrose.github.io/_posts/2010-07-27-tracking-lazy-loaded-build-trees-in-unity.md

 }
 {% endhighlight %}

-Unity will create a delegate for Func<ITester> in order to call the constructor on Root.
+Unity will create a delegate for Func&lt;ITester&gt; in order to call the constructor on Root.
 The delegate is a function that will resolve ITester from the container when the delegate is invoked.
 This means that the resolution of Root occurs at a different time to the resolution of ITester.
 The DisposableStrategyExtension is now tracking two build trees rather than one.
 The build tree that contains Root does not contain ITester and therefore the disposal strategy can’t dispose the dependency when container.TearDown(root) is invoked.
 The console application now returns False because the DisposalStrategyExtension does not understand that the two build trees are related.

 I have updated the DisposableStrategyExtension to correctly track build trees of these lazy loaded dependencies.